hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 * The Issuer may indicate in the `offer-credential` message that multiple verifiable credentials are available to be issued.
 * If multiple verifiable credentials are available, the Issuer may indicate in the `issue-credential` message that one or more verifiable credentials are still to be issued.
-* If in the `issue-credential` message the Issuer indicates that one or more verifiable credentials are still to be issued, the Holder must send a `request-credential` message to trigger the sending of the next credential.
+* If in the `issue-credential` message the Issuer indicates that one or more verifiable credentials are still to be issued:

-> WIP: The following is against what is currently stated in the protocol.
-If we include this, I think this becomes a major change to the protocol.
-Further discussion is needed.

-> * The Issuer may include multiple verifiable credentials of each requested (by the Holder) format with different content in the `issue-credential` message.
->    * The sending of multiple different verifiable credentials in one `issue-credential` message may not be possible for some verifiable credential formats that require a per request per verifiable credential issued in order to properly cryptographically prepare the verifiable credentials being issued.
+  * The Holder may send a `request-credential` message to trigger the sending of the next credential.
-* A Holder may indicate it is not interested in being issued more verifiable credentials by sending a `problem-report` in response to an `issue-credential` message with an indicator that more verifiable credentials are available to be issued.
+  * The Holder may indicate it is not interested in being issued more verifiable credentials by sending a `problem-report` to indicate the end of the protocol.
 * The final states for both the prover and verifier is `done` and once reached, no further updates to the protocol instance are expected.

 ### Messages